-- ☐ Change engine oil and filter (or every 3 months, whichever occurs first).
-An Emission Control Service.
-Inspect air cleaner filter if you are driving in dusty conditions.
-Replace filter if necessary.
-An Emission Control Service. ☐ Rotate tires.
-See "Tire Inspection and Rotation" in the Index for proper rotation pattern and additional information.
-Inspect engine accessory drive belts (or 12 months since last inspection).
-An Emission Control Service.
-Change fluid in the transaxle and differential every 15,000 miles (25 000 km) if the vehicle is mainly driven under one or more of these conditions: - In heavy city traffic where the outside temperature regularly reaches 90°F (32°C) or higher.
+- Change engine oil and filter (or every 3 months, whichever occurs first).
+An Emission Control Service. - □ Inspect engine accessory drive belts (or 12 months since last inspection).
+An Emission Control Service. - Change automatic transaxle and differential fluid every 15,000 miles (25 000 km) if the vehicle is mainly driven under one or more of these conditions: - In heavy city traffic where the outside temperature regularly reaches 90°F (32°C) or higher.